-I can't say that it has worked out as well as intended.
-Originally, our plan was for him to receive his birthday cake and one gift on his half birthday.
-As soon as Trevor caught on to this plan, he clamored for the celebration of his half birthday as well.
-I don't mind an occasion to bake a cake, of their specifications, because that is something I enjoy creating.
-However, the gift aspect has fully gone by the wayside.
-And, many days, I wonder if we should just dispense with this whole half birthday effort.
-Then again, when he is old enough to have birthday parties (the oldest was already having an annual friend-invited birthday party by this age), I'm sure it will be next to impossible to entice friends to celebrate his birthday during that busy and expensive time of year.
+I can't say it has worked out as we intended.
+Originally, we planned for him to receive his birthday cake and one gift on his half birthday.
+Once Trevor caught on to this plan, he clamored to celebrate his half birthday.
+I don't mind an occasion to bake a cake to their specifications, because that is something I enjoy creating.
+However, the gift has gone by the wayside.
+And, many days, I wonder if we should dispense with this whole half birthday effort.
+Then again, when he is old enough to have birthday parties (Bryce was having annual birthday parties by this age), I'm sure it will be next to impossible to entice friends to celebrate his birthday during that busy and expensive time of year.
+This year, he was most excited because our annual trip to Indiana Beach Amusement Park fell on his birthday.
+We had another wonderful experience with limited crowds and fabulous weather.

-Side note: the song "Yesterday" always makes me smile because it reminds me of a year at CMI when some guys wrote a spoof on that, called "Leprosy" : "Leprosy ... all my skin is falling off of me, I'm not half the man I used to be, oh leprosy has eaten me ... suddenly, all the vultures flying over me, once I had five fingers, now I've three, oh leprosy has eaten me ... why'd it have to come, I don't know, it just won't go.
+Side note: the song "Yesterday" always makes me smile because it reminds me of a year at CMI when some guys wrote a spoof on that, called "Leprosy": "Leprosy ... all my skin is falling off of me, I'm not half the man I used to be, oh leprosy has eaten me ... suddenly, all the vultures flying over me, once I had five fingers, now I've three, oh leprosy has eaten me ... why'd it have to come, I don't know, it just won't go.
 I tried Elmer's glue, but you know, it wouldn't do-oo-oo-oo."

 They used to have a much more customer friendly approach.
-You could either pay a set fee for a wristband or you could purchase a packet of 10 ride tickets for $20.
+You could either pay a set fee for a wristband or you could buy a packet of 10 ride tickets for $20.
 There are smaller rides for the younger children and this seemed fairly reasonable.
 We would have been willing to pay $8 for the four of us to ride the train once, but $32 - UNREAL!

 For Sean's cake, he requested a Jolly Roger cake.
 I had recently picked up a Jolly Roger flag for a quarter at a garage sale and both boys fell in love with it (they are fixated on skulls these days).